San Jose Mayor Quits FCC Advisory Committee, Says It is Dealing ISPs a 'Very Favorable Hand' - Slashdot

 Seriously...
 Exactly how is this what you describe?
 Could it possibly be that deregulating this industry will have the same effect that deregulating the airlines had?
 Where prices fell and seat availably climbed?
 In this case relaxing regulations worked out in both industry's and the public's interests.

 Re:How does this solve anything?
-(Score:4, Interesting)
+(Score:5, Insightful)

 If you were really trying to help the public you would have stayed any fought your hardest at anything that comes though the committee.